hoepeyemi/coxy/frontend/COXY_BRAND_COLORS_GUIDE.md

 - **🎨 Visual Hierarchy**: Clear distinction between different element types
 - **🚀 Modern Appeal**: Contemporary color choices that appeal to the crypto community

-The iris color system creates a distinctive, professional, and visually appealing brand identity that sets Iris apart in the memecoin space! 🌸✨
+The iris color system creates a distinctive, professional, and visually appealing brand identity that sets Iris apart in the domain space! 🌸✨